This course is open for applications.

 Working in partnership

 We have strong links with a range of organisations to ensure this course remains up to date and relevant.
-These companies may also provide professional practise work placements during your studies:
+Many of these companies have Bristol offices and may also provide professional practise work placements during your studies:

 - Air Quality Consultants